Isomonodromic differential equations and differential categories: Gauss--Manin connection and parameterized differential Galois groups

 \section{Gauss--Manin connection and parameterized differential Galois groups}

-The main results of this section, Proposition~\ref{prop-intGalois} and Proposition~\ref{prop-PPV}, are used in Section~\ref{subsection-exampisom} in order to construct non-trivial examples to Theorem~\ref{theor-main}.
+The main results of this section, Propositions~\ref{prop-intGalois} and~\ref{prop-PPV}, are used in Section~\ref{subsection-exampisom} in order to construct non-trivial examples to Theorem~\ref{theor-main}.
 The constructions and results of this section seem to have also their own interest in the parameterized differential Galois theory.